celer-network/sgn-networks/docs/delegator.md

 All delegator operations can be done through the [SGN web portal](https://sgn-v1.celer.network).

-If using testnet, switch to Ropsten on MetaMask.
-Ropsten mock CELR tokens for the testnet can be obtained on the [Ropsten Uniswap](https://app.uniswap.org/#/swap?outputCurrency=0x38e63080C53b788Ee8e126c198696D22Fbf483A8).
-Ropsten ETH can be obtained from places like the [MetaMask faucet](https://faucet.metamask.io).

 You can see a list of validators and their status on the homepage.
 More validator information can be found once you click its address.

 ## Delegate stake